-Next, we will observe the data receive by Ameba in the Serial Monitor.
+Next, we will observe the data received by Ameba in the Serial Monitor.

 (Note: If you do not know which port the Ameba development board is connected to, please find it in the Device Manager of Windows first.
 Ameba is connected as “mbed Serial Port”.
-For example, if you find mbed Serial Port (COM15) means Ameba is connected to port COM15.)
+For example, if you find mbed Serial Port (COM15), that means Ameba is connected to port COM15.)

 Open the Arduino IDE window of the Ameba, go to “Tools” -> “Serial Monitor” to display the messages printed by Ameba.

-Then press the reset button on Ameba, Ameba will start to receive messages from Arduino Uno.
-And you can see the “hello ” message printed every half second in serial monitor.
+Next press the reset button on Ameba.
+Ameba will start to receive messages from Arduino Uno.
+You will see a “hello” message printed every half second in serial monitor.

 (NOTE: If the message does not show in the Serial Monitor of Ameba, please close and open the serial monitor again.)